luau/UniversalSynSaveInstance/README.md

 - [Rojo Rbx Dom Xml] for being a fallback documentation in case something wasn't clear in the [Roblox Format Specifications]
 - [Roblox File Format] for a list of redirects of old/deprecated xml properties that still use the old tag values
 - [Roblox Client Tracker] for an extended & close to full JSON Api Dump (with hidden properties & default values)

+*** View source code of this file for more credits

 [@Acrillis]: https://github.com/Acrillis
 [@Anaminus]: https://github.com/Anaminus